Thursday, November 21, 2024

 Now…

-There are many other more powerful GPUs like the 4080 and 4090 which have vRAMs up to 16GB and those are good but it’s very rare someone in engineering will have to work with a model that needs that much vRAM.
-Even the 8GB vRAM 4060RTX may be a bit too much for most but since the prices of 4060RTX laptops aren’t that high even when you compare them to the 6GB vRAM 3060RTX & 4050RTX, it’s just better to go for it (to be future proof so to speak).
+There are many more powerful GPUs, like the 4080 and 4090, with vRAMs of up to 16GB.
+While those are excellent options, it’s incredibly rare for someone in engineering to work with models that require that much vRAM.
+Even the 8GB vRAM of the 4060RTX might be more than most people need.
+However, since 4060RTX laptops are not significantly more expensive than those with 6GB vRAM GPUs like the 3060RTX or 4050RTX, it’s better to choose the 4060RTX to stay future-proof, so to speak.

 Design

-Now why did I choose this laptop over all other 4060RTX and why should you?
+Why did I choose this laptop over other 4060RTX models, and why should you?

 Acer Nitro 17